If you’re reading this, you’re probably having a hard time matching clothes. And don’t worry, you’re not alone.

 We’re discussing color, not illustration accuracy or level of formality.
 This visual guide contains symbols representing tops, bottoms, and shoes.
 These are not necessarily representative of any specific type of shirt, pair of pants, or shoes.

 Use your imagination.
-If you can’t, and visualizing all this is too difficult for you, maybe you should consider my wardrobe building course and personal styling service, Smart Sharp Style.
-We open registration a few times a year.
-Sign up to be notified when we reopen.
+If you can’t, and visualizing all this is too difficult for you, maybe you should consider my wardrobe building course, Smart Sharp Style, where I help you put together a wardrobe from scratch, plus give you all the techniques you need to put together outfits quickly and easily.

 Experiment.
 Go to your closet, pull similar items, and put them together for yourself so you can see how they look together.
 It’s a lot easier than you think.